greenelab/meta-review/manuscript.md

 ## Authorship

-To determine authorship we followed the International Committee of Medical Journal Editors (ICMJE) [guidelines](http://www.icmje.org/recommendations/browse/roles-and-responsibilities/defining-the-role-of-authors-and-contributors.html) and used GitHub to track contributions.
+To determine authorship for the Deep Review, we followed the International Committee of Medical Journal Editors (ICMJE) [guidelines](http://www.icmje.org/recommendations/browse/roles-and-responsibilities/defining-the-role-of-authors-and-contributors.html) and used GitHub to track contributions.
 ICMJE recommends authors substantially contribute to, draft, approve, and agree to be accountable for the manuscript.
 We acknowledged other contributors who did not meet all four criteria, including contributors who provided text but did not review and approve the complete manuscript.
 Although these criteria provided a straightforward, equitable way to determine who would be an author, they did not produce a traditionally ordered author list.